Princelwd/Mindustry-Plus/README.md

 # Mindustry-Plus
 Fleshes out the Mindustry experience by adding some missing blocks and improving the quality of gameplay.
 WARNING: EARLY DEVELOPMENT, USE AT YOUR OWN RISK!

+Contact gos#4101 if you have any issues or suggestions.

 Feature list:
 - Industrial battery
   - Power capacity of 250,000.